 What you will learn

 An Access to HE Diploma in Humanities at Morley College London could be your first step towards studying at university and help you get onto your desired career path.
 The course will equip you with a thorough grounding in the principles and skills required for a wide range of Humanities-based degree courses, with subjects including literature and philosophy covered in class.
 You will have regular and detailed feedback from your course tutor, and receive help and guidance through the university application process.
-Students from this programme have progressed to related degree courses in History, Philosophy, Creative Writing, Journalism, Media, Anthropology, Politics, and Classics.
+Students from this programme have progressed to a wide range of related degree courses, such as History, English language, English Lit, Philosophy, Creative Writing, Journalism, Anthropology, Politics, Classics and many more.

 Class format and activities